 When you are planning on filing for divorce or have recently been handed divorce papers, there are many issues that need to be addressed before a final agreement can be reached.
-For every facet of your married life and even many aspects of your private life, there can be a complication and roadblock.
+For every facet of your married life and even many aspects of your private life, there can be a complication and roadblocks.
 Ilkhanoff & Silverstein is here to help you understand the process ahead.
 Getting divorced is never an easy situation.
 Ilkhanoff & Silverstein handles both contested and uncontested divorce, property distribution, alimony, and high net worth divorces.
 We are proud to offer quality mediation services to help you have the most peaceful divorce possible.
 Our firm is dedicated to the future of our clients.
-If you are getting a divorce, it is important to retain the services of an experienced law firm.
+If you are getting a divorce, it is important to retain the services of an experienced divorce attorney.
 Contact Ilkhanoff & Silverstein for a consultation today.

 The first step in a divorce is to file a Complaint.
 This is completed with two forms.
 The first is called the Notice to Defend and Claim Rights.
 The other is called Verification.
 The other party must be served these documents within 30 days of filing if the served party lives in the state.
 That time period is extended to 90 days if they live outside of the Commonwealth.
 In addition, Pennsylvania does have a residency requirement before a court can establish jurisdiction.
 According to Pennsylvania law, either party must have lived in the state for at least 6 months.